ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 Now, we create a service instance that is called, `cs20170517a`.

-1. Set your target resource group and region by using the following format.   \n To run this command, you need to know the region and resource groups, which you find in the following steps.   \n
+1. Set your target resource group and region by using the following format.
+    To run this command, you need to know the region and resource groups, which you find in the following steps.

     For more information, see [General CLI (ibmcloud) commands](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target){: external} under `ibmcloud target`.

     ```sh